 The Bottom Line:

 Most likely nobody hemmed and hawed over each stamp the way like I just did, weighing the pros and cons the way sports fans do about what cap a player should wear when they go into the Baseball Hall of Fame (Mike Piazza is a good example.
 I thought he should have gone in as a Dodger, not a Met, and Wade Boggs went in as a Devil Ray?
 What were you thinking?).
-It came down to subjective reasons, personal and emotional leanings, what he meant to different people at certain points of their lives.
+It came down to subjective reasons, personal and emotional leanings, what he meant to different people at certain points in their lives.
 It turns out that Elvis is subject to the same superficial conclusions and snap-judgments we all deal with.

 He sounds kind of sad to me.
 Are you sure you want to celebrate him?
 I like my brother better, put him on a stamp…Happy birthday Evan!
 I’ll try to call you today.